Jack-Fryer/killercoda-cronofy-calendar-api-tutorial/scenarios/cronofy-calendar/intro.md

 3. 📝 **Create a New Event**
    Add new events programmatically to any connected calendar.

+4. ❌ **Delete an Event**
+   Learn how to remove events from a calendar using Cronofy’s API.

 ---

-By the end of this tutorial, you’ll have a working knowledge of Cronofy’s API and a basic scheduling app running in your browser.
+By the end of this tutorial, you’ll have a working knowledge of **Cronofy’s Calendar API** and a basic scheduling flow running in your browser.

 No frameworks.
 No installs.
 Just code.